What is Avycaz?

 What other drugs will affect Avycaz?

-Other drugs may interact with avibactam and ceftazidime, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may affect Avycaz, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Avycaz (avibactam / ceftazidime)